First Anglo-Burmese War: Aftermath

 While both nations suffered heavy military and financial losses, the treaty imposed a more severe financial burden on the Burmese Kingdom and effectively left it crippled.

 The British terms in the negotiations were strongly influenced by the heavy cost in lives and money which the war had entailed.
 Some 40,000 British and Indians troops had been involved, of whom 15,000 died.
 British casualties were blamed on poor planning and logistics as only a quarter of the casualties were from the fighting while almost 70% were from tropical diseases.
 In the Arakan Campaign alone, 659 Europeans out of 1,500 and some 3,500 Indians out of a total of 8,000 died in hospital.
 The 1st Madras European Regiment lost 600 out of 900 men in two years.
 Despite the official reports' emphasis on the disparity of death from disease and combat casualties, Captain Frederick Doveton commented on the British casualties that they were nevertheless high for the troops that engaged, "in the case before us the proportion of killed and wounded to the numbers engaged and space of time occupied may bear in comparison to the palmy and bloody days of Talavera and Waterloo!"
+According to Campbell's casualty list in Burma, the 11,000 expedition suffered some 5,000 combat casualties.

 The cost to British India's finances had been almost ruinous, amounting to approximately 13 million pounds sterling.
 The cost of war contributed to a severe economic crisis in India, which by 1833 had bankrupted the Bengal agency houses and cost the British East India Company its remaining privileges, including the monopoly of trade to China.

 For the Burmese, the treaty was a total humiliation and a long-lasting financial burden.
 A whole generation of men had been wiped out in battle.
 The world the Burmese knew, of conquest and martial pride, built on the back of the impressive military success of the previous seventy-five years, had come crashing down.
 The Court of Ava could not come to terms with the loss of the territories and made unsuccessful attempts to get them back.
 An uninvited British resident in Ava was a daily reminder of the humiliating defeat.

 In addition, the burden of indemnity left the Burmese royal treasury bankrupt for years.
 The indemnity of one million pounds sterling was considered a large sum in Europe at that time.
 It appeared even more daunting when converted to the Burmese kyat equivalent of 10 million.
 The cost of living of the average villager in Upper Burma in 1826 was one kyat per month.

-The British would wage two less expensive wars against the weaker Burmese in 1852 and 1885, and annex Burma by 1885.
+The British would wage two less expensive wars against the weaker Burmese in 1852 and 1885, and annex entire Burma by 1885.